engels74/mover-status/README.md

 [Apprise](https://github.com/caronc/apprise) provides a common notification interface for many different services.
 Mover Status supports Apprise in two modes: a local CLI and the Apprise HTTP API.

+On Unraid, the following Community Applications packages were used while developing and testing this integration:

+- **Lime Technology - Apprise** — installs the `apprise-go` CLI as `/usr/bin/apprise` and can be used with `APPRISE_MODE="cli"`.
+- **linuxserver's Repository - apprise-api (Apprise-api)** — runs an Apprise API server and can be used with `APPRISE_MODE="api"`.

+Other compatible Apprise CLI or API installations should also work; these are simply the Unraid CA packages used for testing.

 #### Enable Apprise

 ```bash